Salvador-ON/SQL--SQLZOO-Tutorial-Quiz/README.md

 # Microverse - SQL -SQL ZOO Project

 > In this project, I got the chance to practice my SQL skills using SQL ZOO tutorial and quiz.
-I cretaed multiple pdf ( 1 per tutorial and 1 per quiz), to have evidence on my work at SQLZOO
+I created multiple pdf ( 1 per tutorial and 1 per quiz), to have evidence on my work at SQLZOO.

 ## Built With

-- SQL
+- SQL.

 ## Getting Started